IreneKilgannon/wsaa-project/README.md

 If a user wants to update their profile, they must also update their password.

+Occasional glitches can usually be rectified by refreshing the page.

 ## __Future Improvements__

 Login/logout functionality.
 Specifically a group login/logout functionality so each group can view their own patterns.
 Authorization and authenticate would be required.

 Users can only update their own information.

 Despite declarations of _"I'm not buying any more fabric"_, every sewist has an extensive fabric collection.
 A similar project to keep track of the ever-growing fabric collection would be very useful!
 The table for this would most definitely not include how much was spent on each piece!